arambazamba/ms-600/Setup/readme.md

 az vm auto-shutdown -g $grp -n $vmname --time 1830
 ```

+```bash
+curl https://raw.githubusercontent.com/arambazamba/ms-600/master/Setup/create-lab-vm.sh | bash
+```

+![create-labvm](_images/create-lab-vm.jpg)

 Note: The image name of the Windows 10:20h2 image changes frequently.
 You might have to update the image name.
 Get a list of all Windows 10 images: `az vm image list -f "Windows-10" --location westeurope --all`.
 Remember to support WSL2 you must have at least patch level `20h2`

-You could also execute `create-lab-vm.sh` or run the following remote script in Cloud Shell

-```bash
-curl https://raw.githubusercontent.com/arambazamba/ms-600/master/Setup/create-lab-vm.sh | bash
-```

-![create-labvm](_images/create-lab-vm.jpg)

 ## Connect to VM